relogiclabs/JSchema-DotNet/JsonSchema/doc/articles/components.md

-# Reusable Components
+# Schema Components
 A schema component, also known as a reusable schema fragment or sub-schema, plays a vital role in improving readability, reducing redundancy, and organizing the structure of a Schema document.
-In JSON validation, a schema component or fragment defines a validation rule that can be recursively composed of multiple nested validation rules, collectively specifying the expected and valid format of a JSON structure.
+In JSON validation, a schema component or fragment defines a validation rule that can be recursively composed of multiple nested validation rules, collectively specifying the expected and valid format of a JSON construct.

-These schema components are utilized as extensions of data type validation, as basic data types have a very limited ability to validate the internal structure of a composite JSON value or construct.
-Therefore, a data type is parameterized with a component to validate the internal structure of such composite JSON constructs.
-Moreover, schema components can be referenced from any other part of the Schema document, effectively reducing redundancy and enhancing reusability.
+These schema components are used as an extension of data type validation, as core data types have limited features to validate the internal structure of a composite JSON value or construct.
+Therefore, a data type is parameterized with a schema component to validate the internal structure of such composite JSON constructs.

+The name or alias of a schema component always starts with `$` which also refers to the fact that they are named schema components or fragments defined elsewhere in the schema.
+Schema components can be referenced from any other part of the schema document, effectively reducing redundancy and enhancing reusability and readability.
 The following example defines a simple schema component named `$component` where the validation rule describes an object structure with two key-value pairs:
 ```js
 %define $component: { "key1": #integer, "key2": #string }
 ```